 Formally known as Monk Village as a reference to the Byzantine hermit monks that carved their shelters in the tall rocks.
 Pasabag Valley is where to go to find mushroom-shaped fairy chimneys.
 Entry is free.

 Devrent Valley, also known as Imaginary Valley Is where you go to let your imagination run wild.
 Unlike the other valleys in Cappadocia, this one was never inhabited.
 It doesn’t have cave churches, Roman castles or even tombs.
 It’s special because it resembles the moonscape.
 Entry is free.

 Ürgüp Fairy Chimneys

 Avanos is the center of pottery since the Hittites.
 Located on the shore of the Red River, the longest one in Turkey.
 The reddish-brown clay that is harvested from this river is used in the workshops to make exquisite handmade ceramics.
-Our tour stopped at one of the workshops where learned about the process of making pottery and we went into the showroom to see art work.
+Our tour stopped at one of the workshops were learned about the process of making pottery and we went into the showroom to see the artwork.

-More places to see (not included on the Red Tour)
+More places to see (not included in the Red Tour):

 The local Christians were persecuted, first by the Romans and then raiding Muslims, and they often had to hide from hostile forces.
 When they heard hoof beats, they would abandon the cave churches and go underground – quite literally.
 Beneath Cappadocia’s rock formations is a network of subterranean cities, which housed up to 10,000 people each.
 The largest discovered are almost ten levels deep, with narrow passages connecting the floors like hamster tunnels.
 Kaymakli is the largest underground city and Derinkuyu is the deepest underground city.